OmniCyber Security’s 10 Commandments For Online Safety

 The message here is clear, make sure you are using your privacy settings correctly and think about the content you are posting.

 Thou shall always keep my software up to date

-We all live busy lives and that reminder to update your software can become a pain, but it’s crucial to protecting your machine and personal information.
-Security flaws are continually being discovered, forcing web developers to create patches to minimise the risk from cyber criminals.
+We all live busy lives and that reminder to update your software can become a pain, but it’s crucial to protect your machine and personal information.
+Security flaws are continually being discovered, forcing web developers to create patches to minimise the risk from cybercriminals.
 However, there are still millions of people around the globe that put themselves at risk of an attack by not updating their systems promptly.

 Updating your software only takes a couple of minutes and will enhance your protection online.
 Our advice is to enable automatic updates to keep you safe.